 The northeast corner of Sharon is part of the Ompompanoosuc River watershed and is addressed in the 2020 Basin 14 Tactical Basin Plan.
+A map of basin boundaries is shown in Figure 5.
 The strategy for improving the West Branch of the Ompompanoosuc in Sharon is to work with the town on stormwater projects, and to provide technical road and bridge building assistance to forestland owners, foresters and loggers to reduce the amount of sediment in the river.